soon1995/learningNotes/docker/README.md

             -v a:b                  //mount localDir:containerDir
             --volumes-from ContainerIdOrName //share volume from ...
+            --log-driver            //control logging driver used, docker run --log-driver='syslog' --name daemon_dwayne -d...
+            --restart=always        // checks for the container's exit code and makes a decision whether or not to restart it
+              always: no matter what exit code
-            --log-driver            //control logging driver used, docker run --log-driver='syslog' --name daemon_dwayne -d... while using:  exit              // stop the container ctrl + p + q      //run in background
+              on-failure: non zero exit code, it also accepts optional restart cound eg --restart=on-failure:5 ; it is the max attempt to restart while using:  exit              // stop the container ctrl + p + q      //run in background
                                     //eg sudo docker run --name daemon_dave -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done"